brianphil/sde-v1.0.0/docs/WORLD_CLASS_LEARNING_ENHANCEMENTS.md

-# World-Class Learning Enhancements
+# sde Learning Enhancements

 ## Summary

-The Senga Sequential Decision Engine's learning system has been enhanced to world-class level with state-of-the-art reinforcement learning techniques.
+The Senga Sequential Decision Engine's learning system has been enhanced to sde level with state-of-the-art reinforcement learning techniques.
 All placeholder code has been removed and replaced with production-ready implementations.

 **Status**: ✅ Complete - Ready for pre-training data generation